1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

     - womes suffreage in the americas range from 1918 to 1961
 3. Patriarchy/Patriarchal Society -
      - refers to societies where men held the power
-     - woemn were not expeted to "work"
+     - woemn were not expeted to "work" but do domestic work( led to basically a double day fo work)
 4. National Women’s Party (NWP) -
+    - Was active since the suffrage movment
+    - lobbied
 5. Feminine Mystique -

 6. National Organization for Women (NOW) -